ahopgood/ahopgood.github.io/_posts/2018-07-07-lombok-sub-builders.markdown

     }
 }
 ```
-Usage to build an object:
+Using the builder to create an object:
 ```
 JwtToken token = JwtToken.builder()
                 .expiry(expiry)